 Essentially, it's Apple embracing hi-res audio.
 Apple's Lossless streams use ALAC (Apple Lossless Audio Codec) to offer more detail and information in a recording.

 Apple offers three tiers of higher resolution audio: CD quality (16-bit/44.1kHz), Apple Music Lossless (up to 24-bit/48kHz), and Hi-Res Lossless (up to 24-bit/192kHz).
 You can choose your quality through the Settings > Music > Audio Quality section of Apple Music.

-All of Apple Music's 90-million-strong music catalogue is now available in CD quality or Apple Music Lossless.
-Over 20 million tracks were accessible in the highest quality Hi-Res Lossless format at launch in summer 2021, and the streaming giant seems to have made good on its promise to bring the entire catalogue – in Lossless, at least – by the end of 2021.
+All of Apple Music's 100-million-strong music catalogue is now available in CD quality or Apple Music Lossless.
+Over 20 million tracks were accessible in the highest quality Hi-Res Lossless format at launch in Summer 2021, and the streaming giant seems to have made good on its promise to bring the entire catalogue – in Lossless, at least – by the end of 2022.

 Apple Music isn't the first service to offer lossless or hi-res streaming, of course.
-Tidal, Qobuz and Amazon Music HD all offer CD-quality and hi-res listening, while Deezer offers the former.
-Spotify's long-awaited Spotify HiFi tier is due to offer CD-quality streams, too, at some point... the streaming behemoth was unable to make good on its 'by the end of 2021' launch pledge.
+Tidal, Qobuz and Amazon Music HD all offer CD-quality and 24-bit hi-res listening, while Deezer offers a lossless tier.
+Spotify's long-awaited Spotify HiFi tier is still due to offer CD-quality streams, too, at some point... the streaming behemoth was unable to make good on its 'by the end of 2021' launch pledge.
 (We're now heading into 2023, guys).